Francesco Cattani da Diacceto (1531–1595): Life

 He had studied civil law and theology, and as a young man had been associated with the Accademia fiorentina of Marsilio Ficino.
 He was a prolific writer on religious topics.
 He attempted to collect and publish the works, in Latin and Italian, of his grandfather Francesco di Zanobi Cattani da Diacceto, and commissioned Benedetto Varchi to write his biography.
 This was published together with the Tre libri d’amore e un panegirico all’amore of the elder Cattani in Venice in 1561.

-He died on 4 November 1595; he was buried in the Oratory of San Jacopo in the Bishop's Palace of Fiesole.
+He died on 4 November 1595; he was buried in the Oratory of San Jacopo in the Episcopal Palace of Fiesole.